Which printer to choose?

 How to buy the best printer

 Inkjet or laser?
-Mono or colour?
+Black-and-white or colour?
 To find the best printer that will deliver high-quality prints at a pleasingly low cost, read on for our expert guide.

 Know what you want?
 Go straight to our Best Buy printers for a great printer with the features you need.

 What type of printer do you need?